VUEngine/VUEngine-Plugins/other/AutomaticPause/readme.md

 	vuengine-components/other/AutomaticPause

-Make sure that an instance of the AutoPauseManager class exists.
-The recommended way is to call the function `AutoPauseManager::getInstance()` from your game's main function before calling `Game::start(…)`.
+For the automatic pause to work, you need to first activate it.
+The recommended way is to call the function `AutoPauseManager::setActive(AutoPauseManager::getInstance(), true);` from your game's main function before calling `Game::start(…);`.

 CONFIGURATION
 -------------

-See `source/AutoPauseConfig.h` for the available macros.
-Define the desired macro in your game's `config.h` file to override.
+You can set the desired delay before automatic pause (in minutes) with `setAutomaticPauseDelay(u8 automaticPauseDelay)`.
+You can set another state to use as the automatic pause state with `setAutomaticPauseState(GameState automaticPauseState)`.

 LICENSE